dsinghai/AWS/README.md

 Long polling helps reduce your cost of using Amazon SQS by reducing the number of empty responses.
 You can enable long polling using the AWS Management Console by setting a Receive Message Wait Time to a value greater than 0.
 See: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html

+When you stop an instance, AWS shut it down.
+AWS don't charge usage for a stopped instance, or data transfer fees, but do charge for the storage for any Amazon EBS volumes.
+See: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html